rpmuller/ePubs/WP1.md

 and appointed function.
 This does not depend upon the fiat of Zeus, for Zeus himself is subject to the same kind of law as governs others.
 The theory is connected with the idea of fate or necessity.
 It applies emphatitally to the heavenly bodies.
-But where there is vigour, there is a tendency to overstep just bounds; hence arises strife.
+But where there is vigor, there is a tendency to overstep just bounds; hence arises strife.
 Some kind of impersonal super-Olympian law punishes hubris, and restores the eternal order which the aggressor sought to violate.
 This whole